 - Attend an initial meeting between the Malden Oaks or EISS, parents, the referring school and medical representative (and appropriate professional if for 'other reasons') to agree educational support, mainstream reintegration plan and joint review cycle. - To complete an initial home visit and risk assessment. - Arrange alternative provision suitable to the child's needs as quickly as possible.
-Alternative provision may commence in a Malden Oaks or EISS building, the home school, local public venues such as libraries or in the home. - Provision will be sensitive to the needs of the child and the family and provide flexibility where possible. - Regular reviews with pupils, parents, school and health professionals (or appropriate professionals for 'other reasons') to monitor progress and plan for re-integration. - When well (or able) enough, the service will support the pupil to successfully reintegrate into their school.

-• The tutor will liaise directly with the school, parent, carer and pupil regarding the individualised learning programme and, in the case of secondary students, support the return of set pieces of work for marking.
+Alternative provision may commence in a Malden Oaks or EISS building, the home school, local public venues such as libraries or in the home. - Provision will be sensitive to the needs of the child and the family and provide flexibility where possible. - Regular reviews with pupils, parents, school and health professionals (or appropriate professional for 'other reasons') to monitor progress and plan for re integration. - When well (or able) enough, the service will support the pupil to successfully reintegrate into their school. - The tutor will liaise directly with the school, parent, carer and pupil regarding the individualised learning programme and, in the case of secondary students, support the return of set pieces of work for marking. - Malden Oaks/ EISS will inform the mainstream school about attendance to sessions on a daily basis

 If the referral is not agreed the EISS (primary) or Malden Oaks (secondary) will contact the referrer to confirm why the referral does not meet the criteria and alternative arrangements can be discussed.
-Further evidence may be submitted in order that the referral can be reconsidered.
+Further evidence may be submitted so that the referral can be reconsidered.